Rotron/SublimeText2-laravel5.2-artisan-cli/README.md

 NEW! - Implementation for Stop and Serve Php development server.
 NEW! - Composer Laravel Install
+NEW! - Tinker with interactive Shell

 Available commands:

+       Tinker              Open a Terminal window Psy Shell                                      NEW!
        Composer            Install a new Laravel Project                                         NEW!
        Serve               Serve the application on the PHP development server -                 NEW!
-       STOP Serve          Stop the application on the PHP development server -                  NEW! clear-compiled      Remove the compiled class file                                  (IN DEVELOPMENT) down                Put the application into maintenance mode                       (IN DEVELOPMENT) env                 Display the current framework environment                       (IN DEVELOPMENT) help                Displays help for a command                                     (IN DEVELOPMENT) list                Lists commands                                                  (IN DEVELOPMENT)
+       STOP Serve          Stop the application on the PHP development server -                  NEW! clear-compiled      Remove the compiled class file
+       down                Put the application into maintenance mode env                 Display the current framework environment
+       help                Displays help for a command
+       list                Lists commands
        migrate             Run the database migrations
-       optimize            Optimize the framework for better performance                   (IN DEVELOPMENT) tinker              Interact with your application                                  (IN DEVELOPMENT) up                  Bring the application out of maintenance mode                   (IN DEVELOPMENT) app
+       optimize            Optimize the framework for better performance
+       tinker              Interact with your application
+       up                  Bring the application out of maintenance mode app
        app:name            Set the application namespace
       auth